EthanZeigler/hacktcnj2024-docker-example/README.md

 # HACKTCNJ 2024 Docker Example Project

+## Downloading this code
+On your computer, cd to wherever you want to store this demo. run `git clone https://github.com/EthanZeigler/hacktcnj2024-docker-example` there.
+The code should download.

 ## Docker Setup
 Ensure you have docker installed in one way or another.
 This can either be the [desktop version](https://www.docker.com/products/docker-desktop/) or